RobertDaleSmith/mouthpad-usb/esp/README.md

 # MouthPad^ USB – ESP32 Firmware (ESP-IDF)

 ESP-IDF port of the MouthPad^ USB bridge for ESP32-S3 boards.
-Functionally mirrors the Zephyr/nRF
-firmware: it scans for the MouthPad^ over BLE, relays HID and NUS traffic to USB, exposes the same dual CDC interfaces, and offers the same maintenance commands.
+Functionally mirrors the Zephyr/nRF firmware with 1:1 feature parity: it scans for the MouthPad^ over BLE, relays HID and NUS traffic to USB, exposes the same dual CDC interfaces, and offers the same maintenance commands.

 ## Target hardware